Written by Elizabeth, RSEI Educator | Published August 8th, 2022

 Monkeypox, also known as MPV, MPX, or MPVX, is a virus.
 It is related to other pox viruses, like smallpox and molluscum contagiosum.
 In fact, the smallpox vaccine has been shown to provide some protection against monkeypox.
-However, because the US stopped providing routine smallpox vaccination in the early 1970s because the virus was eradicated, many people never received that vaccine.
+However, the US stopped providing routine smallpox vaccination in the early 1970s because the virus was eradicated, so many people never received that vaccine.

 How does it spread?

 MPX is spread in a few ways –

 - Direct contact with rashes, sores, or scabs caused by MPX

 - Close physical contact with a person who has MPX

 - Contact with objects including surfaces and fabrics that a person with MPX has touched

 - Contact with mucus or saliva from prolonged face-to-face contact, often through things like kissing